 The backstory is everything.
 In Fei coming to know his own story within his fraying psychological profile — that is, the story of humanity — he defeats God by understanding Him, by understanding himself.
 Not unlike the individuation theory/process within psychoanalysis, the metaphysical revelations within this integration are infinitely meaningful.
 Such a wide understanding — once shared — begins to bridge the gap between the opposing swaths of humanity.

 Humanity: a long-lived yet self-destructive entity known mostly by their misunderstandings, their wars, their subjugations, exploitations and manipulations of one another without end.

 What is God?
 He’s everything.
 Only God can see all, the burdens of tradition and of history lifted in his omniscient gaze.
 The beginning and the end, the past, present and future, the good and the bad of all our actions unto one another — i.e. all of history.
 To know the full truth of our history is, in effect, to defeat God, to dethrone him, to dethrone our history from its mystifying obscurity.

 To become God?
 Maybe.
-Insofar that humanity was already directing its own path, Fei and Elly and Citan and Bart all the others will continue to do so, now just carrying more knowledge and more love into the fray with them.
+Insofar that humanity was already directing its own path, Fei and Elly and Citan and Bart and all the others will continue to do so, now just carrying more knowledge and more of humanity into the fray with them.
 Therein, a form of godhood can be resolved as the mere observation of all that God is.